emikojima/i-have-that-v2/README.md

 The purpose of this app is to list items you want to make available to your community for lending and share your resources.
 Users can borrow items from other users as well.

 Installation:
+You can install the rails gem by typing gem install rails in the command line, if you don't have it already.
 From the command line Run git clone 'git@github.com:emikojima/i-have-that-v2.git' Run 'bundle install'
 Run 'rake db:migrate'
 Run 'rails-s' to launch application in the browser.

 Contributer's Guide:
 File an issue with a pull request through github.

 Built With Rails framework